muratk5n/thirdwave/en/README.md

 ---

-Latest frontline in Ukraine, compared to 2022/11 (gray line).
+Latest frontline in Ukraine (in red), compared to 2022/11 (gray).
 Gains in Soledar, also south of Bakhmut.
 RU will surely attempt to encircle BKM.
 Some gains in Zaporizhia too?
 The start of something from there perhaps, with plans of pushing towards the north.

 ```python
 geo = [['Soledar',48.68207521, 38.0896357,(5,20)],